ReemALHamed/IBM-Watson-to-convert-speech-text-text-to-speech/README.md

 https://user-images.githubusercontent.com/85634099/125865962-8245d454-b3e0-47ed-b25a-21bc19832a8e.mp4

 ## MP3 FILE
-After running the program it converted the output text automatically into mp3 file
+After running the program it converted the output text automatically into mp3 file as you can hear in this video:

 https://user-images.githubusercontent.com/85634099/125866007-4d8cfcd4-e492-43c6-a25b-78e1f07f401d.mp4